- Editor Rating

 #1: Free Priority Pass Select Membership

-You’ll have access to 1,000+ airport lounges worldwide with the complimentary Priority Pass Select membership.
-This membership level is equivalent to the “Prestige” membership plan that would cost you $399 if purchased directly on the Priority Pass site ($359 with this discount).
+You’ll have access to 1,200+ airport lounges worldwide with the complimentary Priority Pass Select membership.
+This membership level is equivalent to the “Prestige” membership plan that would cost you $399 if purchased directly on the Priority Pass site (10% discount link).
 As this is a benefit that is important to me, I perceive the savings as a huge rationale for the $450 annual fee.

-You’ll have access to all of these 1,000+ lounges at no cost, and your guests will also be covered according to the Priority Pass Select welcome letter I received.
+You’ll have access to all of these 1,200+ lounges at no cost, and your guests (up to 2) will also be covered according to the Priority Pass Select welcome letter I received.

 While it is still a nice retreat when traveling domestically, this premium benefit is much needed on those long international travel plans.
 You’ll find common amenities like showers, refreshments, alcohol, WIFI, and comfortable seating at many lounges.